the42/cartconvert/cartconvserv/README.md

 Purpose
 -------

 cartconvserv is a RESTFul service to the cartconv - package.
-It may be installed as a stand-alone service or executed in the [Appengine](http://code.google.com/appengine/docs/go/) environment.
+It plays well with [Heroku](http://cartconvert.allowed.org/).

 Functionality